UBCSmartCity/QueueDetection/README.md

 # TensorFlow Object Counting API
-The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems. ***Please contact if you need professional object detection & tracking & counting project with the super high accuracy and reliability!***
+The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems. *** We used this API for our queue detection task and modified parameters such as roi , deviation and functions to place roi line in x or y axis***

 # Results

 <img width="476" alt="1" src="https://user-images.githubusercontent.com/70734407/168950429-f7a0bc2c-b97b-41d1-a56f-33df2d1177a1.png">
 <img width="474" alt="2" src="https://user-images.githubusercontent.com/70734407/168950434-bf9bb52d-91a5-4408-b7ef-d03467ae6a6a.png">
 ## QUICK DEMO

 ---